-The Color primaries HDR image drop-down list provides options for to converting the RAW data from the camera native color space to the display profile of the selected value.
+The Color Space drop-down list provides options for converting the RAW data from the camera's native color space to the display profile of the selected value.
 AdobeRGB is the default value and is appropriate when you want to print the resulting image.
 If you do not intend to print the image, select sRGB for web-only images to avoid having to convert the image from AdobeRGB to sRGB.